fcannizzohz/demo-cache/01_CACHE_PATTERNS.md

 In here we'll discuss in depth those that hazelcast allows an application to leverage.

 These patterns are described at high level, in the blog [A Hitchhiker’s Guide to Caching Patterns](https://hazelcast.com/blog/a-hitchhikers-guide-to-caching-patterns/).
-We'll focus now on how to implement the three most basic patterns:
+We'll focus now on how to implement the four most basic patterns:

 - **Read-Through**:  on a cache miss, the cache manager fetches the data from the underlying data store
 - **Write-Through**: on a cache write, the cache manager stores synchronously the data to the underlying data store